zhutoutoutousan/A-study-note-as-a-beginner/study/software-industry/software-engineering/web-development/Front-end/UI/assets/carousel.md

   - With the options
   - Build a site to contain the carousel
   - Manual mode/Timed transition mode
+- Dexterity
+  - Review and build a mental model for fast development
+  - Find a fastest way to get a carousel up and running(Introduce frameworks and libraries)
 ## Resource
 [How to code a carousel with HTML, CSS and JavaScript - from scratch (part 1)](https://www.youtube.com/watch?v=VYsVOamdB0g)   -- OK
 [How to code a carousel with HTML, CSS and JavaScript - from scratch (part 2)](https://www.youtube.com/watch?v=gBzsE0oieio&t=15s) -- OK